3 Week Theater Intensive for Elementary

 Curricular Integration

 Every step in the production process will integrate lessons on a variety of subjects.
 Much of the set design and character and plot development involves exploring scientific, mathematical, and geometric concepts.
-Learners can expect:
+Learners can expect lessons on:

 • Ratio (distance of the sun to earth)